In aviation, the safety of staff, passengers and the public has

 Remember that, in a situation of a high wind condition, it's

-recommended to place additional wheel chocks or any approved measured to secure
+recommended to place additional aircraft chocks or any approved measured to secure aircraft.

-Step 4: Notifying the flight crew that the wheel chocks have
+Step 3: Notifying the flight crew that the aircraft chocks have

 been placed.